Contractors may need to be bonded – What does that mean?

 Simply put, a surety bond is a third-party guaranty.
 Bonds can guaranty many different things.
 Bonds are often needed for public construction jobs, a contractor license bond may be required to get your license based on your geographic location.

-A license bond guarantys that a contractor will follow local licensing laws and building codes.
+A license bond guarantees that a contractor will follow local licensing laws and building codes.

-A permit bond guarantys that a contractor will complete a job that they pull a permit for.
+A permit bond guarantees that a contractor will complete a job that they pull a permit for.

 Contractor Bonding for Jobs

 Contract bonds are required if you want to perform work on public projects (and some private as well) to ensure jobs will be completed properly.
 They can be required by the owner themselves or a general contractor that hired you as a sub-contractor.

 Is the first step in a contract bond.
 Allows you to bid on bonded jobs.
 These are available for no cost or a small fee.

 This lets you perform work on a project once you are awarded the job.